zowe/docs-site/docs/user-guide/certificates-configuration-questionnaire.md

 For more information, see [Import and configure an existing certificate](./import-certificates).
 :::

-2. If your existing certificates are self-signed (see Question B) and your target environment is production (see Question C), we strongly recommend that you acquire new certificates from your trusted CA.

-3. Depending on your target environment type (see Question C) - DEV/TEST or PROD, you can create your certificates (self-signed option) or acquire a new ones from a trusted CA.
+2. If your target Zowe deployment environment is PROD and your , you should acquire a new ones from a trusted CA.
 :::note
    If you plan for production deployment and need to acquire certificates from a trusted CA, follow the same rule to decide what type of certificate to request from the CA.
 :::

+3. If your existing certificates are self-signed (see Question B) and your target environment is production (see Question C), we strongly recommend that you acquire new certificates from your trusted CA.

-4. If you plan to use the same certificate for client and server usage (see Question D), you need to generate your certificates with the EXTENDED USAGE attribute set to CLIENT and SERVER.
+5. If you plan to use the same certificate for client and server usage (see Question D), you need to generate your certificates with the EXTENDED USAGE attribute set to CLIENT and SERVER.
 :::note
    If you plan production deployment and need to acquire certificates from a trusted CA, follow the same rule to decide what values for the EXTENDED USAGE attribute values to request from the CA.
 :::